fronto/package_challenge/README.md

  2s is a very generous timeout that should work on most machines.

-With the above stated benchmark in mind I decided not to compromise the simplicity of the algorithm to squeeze some extra performance.
+With the above stated benchmark in mind I decided not to compromise the simplicity of the algorithm to squeeze out some extra performance.

 Generally I do not comment my code that much, as I believe one should only comment what the code cannot say.
 For the most part I try to use meaningful variable, method and class names.